Josh Harder CA-09

 2022

-Following redistricting, Harder defeated San Joaquin County Supervisor Tom Patti, a Republican, with 56% of the vote in California’s 9th Congressional district.[24]
+Following redistricting, Harder defeated San Joaquin County Supervisor Tom Patti, a Republican, with 56% of the vote in California’s 9th congressional district.[21]

 Tenure

 After Trump supporters stormed the United States Capitol on January 6, 2021, Harder received hate mail intended for Josh Hawley, a United States senator with a similar name who objected to certifying Joe Biden‘s electoral college victory.[25]
+In the 117th Congress, he was appointed to the Appropriations Committee while continuing to serve on the Agriculture Committee.[26]
+In November, Harder attended the signing of the Bipartisan Infrastructure Law of 2021, which he helped shape by securing funding for Central Valley priorities such as water storage, wildfire prevention, and highway improvements.[27]

 Committee assignments

-For the 118th Congress:[27]
+For the 119th Congress:[29]

 Caucus memberships